jyellick/obc-docs/whitepaper.md

   <li>BLOCKCHAIN  LOGIC – Blockchain logic are extensions of the Controller Logic and Data Model, into the Blockchain realm.
 Controller logic is enhanced by chaincode, and the data model is enhanced with transactions on the blockchain.</li>
 </ul>
 <p>
-For example, a Bluemix PaaS application using Node.js might have a Web front-end user interface or a native mobile app with backend model on Cloudant data service.
-The control logic may interact with 1 or more chaincodes to process transactions on the blockchain.
+For example, a PaaS application using Node.js might have a Web front-end user interface or a native mobile app with backend model provided by a data management engine.
+The control logic may interact with one or more chaincodes to process transactions on the blockchain.

 </td>
 </tr>